 The Local Code of Corporate Governance and the Codes of Conduct for Members and Officers, set out in the constitution, demand the highest standards of ethical behaviour.
 These are reviewed regularly and are communicated widely.
-The Standards Committee received its annual report on Member compliance with the Code of Conduct in November 2016 and considered that there was a high level of compliance.
+The Standards Committee received its annual report on Member compliance with the Code of Conduct in November 2017 and considered that there was a high level of compliance.
 Training on the Member Code of Conduct was delivered to all Councillors in June 2014, following the local elections that year, as part of a comprehensive induction programme to enable Members to understand and access all appropriate support and development to undertake their role.
+A similar approach is proposed for all Councillors to follow the May 2018 elections.

 'The Mayor is elected to lead the Council.
 They serve for a period of four years.
 They must act in the interests of the borough as a whole.
 They are responsible for taking most of the main decisions, and for giving the power to others to do so.'

 'Councillors are elected for a term of four years.
 Councillors who are elected to represent local wards must both represent the people of the ward that elected them and act in the interest of the whole area.
 They are all expected to contribute to the good governance of the area and to encourage community participation.
 They must respond to their constituents' enquiries fairly and without prejudice.'